 While visiting the Wisconsin Maritime Museum and touring USS Cobia, Cub Scouts and Boy Scouts have the opportunity to cover some requirements for several adventure loops and merit badges.
-Most of these requirements are not covered by a specific program but can be completed by your own group during your visit.
-Cub Scout Programs are being developed and will be available soon!
+Most of these requirements are not covered by a specific program but can be completed on your own during your visit.

 Cub Scout Elective Adventures